Winter cottage activities

 I always freak out over the boom of the ice cracking.
 The first few times it happens I run for shore.
 The ice is two feet thick so intellectually I know I’m not going to fall in but still, it’s extremely unnerving.
 We always measure the thickness by drilling a hole through the ice with an auger (which makes a handy Christmas Gift for a cottager).
 It is important to know what makes for safe ice conditions.

-Neighbourhood hockey tourney
+lake neighbours hockey tourney

 A warm fire down by the rink is essential for warming up cold skaters.
 Even at -20, a campfire will warm up one side of your body quite nicely.
 Remember to keep rotating though like you’re one of those chickens on the rotisserie at Safeway.
 My brother melted the knees of his snow pants one year.
 And if you step even one foot away – oh man that’s cold.
 And you’ll be drinking beer slushies.
 If you build the fire right in the snow, it’s cool to watch as it slowly sinks down and ice crystals form around the sides.
 Be sure to bring the marshmallows and roasting sticks!

-Forest Lumber & Cooperage has the best product for the money.
+Forest Cooperage has the best product for the money.
 They make a top quality tub that should last 20 years or more.
 Theirs has an internal stove, which heats up the water faster and consumes less wood than the external stoves.
 The tub is made of high quality cedar rather than some that are made out of aluminium with a lesser quality cedar being used as a decorative element externally.
 And they ship worldwide.
 We’ll get just as much use out of it in the summer as it will be perfect after swimming or to watch the sunset and for stargazing.
 Can’t wait for our first soak!

-Building a Quinzhee – not recommended
+Building a quinzhee - not recommended!

 My youngest son decided to try his hand at building a Quinzhee and sleep in it.
 Great if you’re lost in the woods and have no alternative as it will keep you from freezing to death but very nerve racking for a mother otherwise, as there is real danger of it collapsing and the person inside suffocating.